Skip to navigation Skip to content

 • an Assessment Services appointment, or

-• Extra information is obtained verbally from the customer's Treating Health Professional (THP) and recorded on the Additional Medical Evidence for Disability Support Pension Record (SA463)
+• extra information verbally given by the customer's Treating Health Professional (THP) and recorded on the Additional Medical Evidence for Disability Support Pension Record (SA463)

 If the medical/sensitive information is: